HeinHuijskes/43Seconds/README.md

  - Added python csv parser for words lists
  - Removed excess texts and such
  - Other things that I forgot
+ - Upload to GH Pages
+    - Push using `node ./gh-pages.js`

 ## Developing, Building and running in production mode